NiousekCZ/Lexia/README.md

 How to use:

-cfg.txt -> generate your own bot token, change IDs of application, owner, server (you want to use bot on), prefix
+cfg.txt -> generate your own bot token, change IDs of application, owner (optional - not used in program core as far as i remember), server (you want to use bot on - slashe commands), prefix

 Libs: